Chrome Orange

 Opaque

-Toxic.
-Monona Rossol's work has information on working with lead and chrome pigments.
+Extremely Toxic.
+Monona Rossol's work has information on working with lead and chrome pigments, and lists this as a carcinogen.
 Artiscreation lists this as a pigment that is hazardous.
 "Hazardous, use appropriate precautions for handling toxic substances, especially if working with the dry powder; Do not ingest; Avoid dust & spray."
 Treat all pigments and paints with studio safety protocols.

 Basic lead (II)-chromate